ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/setup_offering_from_prev.md

 If there is more than one offering of that course at your institution during that term, use a naming convention that disambiguates such as `f19-mwf vs. `f19-tr` or `f19-smith` vs. `f19-jones`.

+## Step 2a: Configure repo for GitHub Pages

-Once you've created the repo, be sure to go in to the Settings for that repo, and set Github Pages to publish from the master branch.
+Once you've created the repo, be sure to go in to the Settings for that repo, and set Github Pages to publish from the master branch, e.g. at <https://github.com/ucsb-cs56/f19/settings>.
+Scroll down to GitHub Pages, and under Source, select Master Branch.
+You should not select a theme under the settings page; the theme is automatically set in the `_config.yml` file of the repo.

 # Step 3: Clone both the old repo and the new repo to your local file system